If you think you found a bug...

 What were you doing?
 Did you have an active mission?
 What weapons were you using?
 Were you docked?

 This is CSI Limit Theory.
-You collect all the data you can but you can not know which trivial detail will convict the suspect. - You get a cookie if you can provide the exact steps to reproduce it.
+You collect all the data you can but you can not know which trivial detail will convict the suspect.

 If you can reproduce it in a new game, that's super awesome.